plone/training/transmogrifier/blueprints.rst

   This example assumes you have defines variables for `itempath`, the path to the current item, and `failreason`, which could be a condition for why you are not importing an item.
+  This log message is fully customizable for what you want it to say.

 Practice